Amazon needs to get a handle on its counterfeit problem

 PA Images via Getty Images

 The argument in that case was that eBay wasn't a direct seller, which is why Amazon's FBA is the perfect safeguard for the company.
 It allows Amazon to avoid accountability, even though it handles almost the entirety of the transaction.
-When you buy something from eBay, you know that you're doing so from a random person somewhere in the world, whereas on Amazon that's not always clear, thanks to in no small part to the Fulfilled By Amazon program.
+When you buy something from eBay, you know that you're doing so from a random person somewhere in the world, whereas on Amazon that's not always clear, thanks in no small part to the Fulfilled by Amazon program.

-That said, there is an ongoing legal battle that could change how Amazon approaches sells on its marketplace.
+That said, there is an ongoing legal battle that could change how Amazon approaches sales on its marketplace.
 Daimler AG, Mercedes-Benz's parent company, has filed cases against Amazon that accuse the company of profiting from the sale of wheels that violate its patents.
-In an October 2017 complaint filed in the US District Court for the Central District of California, Daimler AG said that despite its efforts to convince Amazon to respect intellectual property rights, "Amazon refuses to take reasonable steps to police intellectual property infringement or to source their 'shipped from and sold by Amazon.com' products only from authorized manufacturers, wholesalers, and retailers."
+In an October 2017 complaint filed in the US District Court for the Central District of California, Daimler AG said that, despite its efforts to convince Amazon to respect intellectual property rights, "Amazon refuses to take reasonable steps to police intellectual property infringement or to source their 'shipped from and sold by Amazon.com' products only from authorized manufacturers, wholesalers, and retailers."
 The company said that, while these cases aren't about third-party FBA sales, Amazon needs to be more mindful about products that it ships and sells under its Amazon.com brand.

 Rather than go into a legal fight with Amazon, even companies like Nike are basically forced to team up with the online retailer -- proving just how powerful Amazon is.

 In order for Amazon to adopt better practices, which could filter out fakes, Schonfeld said that there needs to be more pressure from brands and the public.
-Most importantly, he said, there has to be an indication from the courts that Amazon has a legal obligation to keep fake goods out of its marketplace.
+Most important, he said, there has to be an indication from the courts that Amazon has a legal obligation to keep fake goods out of its marketplace.
 Schonfeld said that the former is hard because many frustrated brands can't afford to sue Amazon or simply remove their products from the site.
 Rather than go into a legal fight with Amazon, even companies like Nike are basically forced to team up with the online retailer -- proving just how powerful Amazon is.

 That power is what Amazon could use to create anti-counterfeiting protection for all brands, including those that aren't part of its Brand Registry.
 James Cooper, a professor at the California Western School of Law in San Diego, said that Amazon has the ability to lead by example, especially as it continues to expand its empire by acquiring businesses like Whole Foods.
 Amazon's anti-counterfeiting policy states that it works with brands and sellers "to improve the ways we detect and prevent inauthentic product" from being sold to customers.
 Additionally, the policy reads, Amazon removes suspect listings based on its own review of products, and it's said to work with rights holders and law enforcement "worldwide to take and support legal action against sellers and suppliers that knowingly violate this policy and harm our customers."